 Value premium

-1.5–2.5× the Mulliner Design 7400 fastback of comparable condition — Alfred Hitchcock's six-light Flying Spur sold US$295,000 on BaT in September 2024 as the current fetched-hammer anchor for the tier; the Hitchcock provenance is per the auction listing.
+1.5–2.5× the Mulliner Design 7400 fastback of comparable condition — Alfred Hitchcock's six-light Flying Spur sold for US$295,000 at auction in September 2024, the current anchor for the tier.

 Inspection points